I’m Matt Poepsel, a struggling manager turned inspiring leader and talent optimization expert.

 I spent 67 weeks at the Defense Language Institute in Monterey, California learning the Arabic alphabet, vocabulary, grammar, and culture.

 I was stationed at Goodfellow Air Force Base in San Angelo, Texas for a quick bit of cryptography training.

 My fleet assignment was to Camp LeJeune, North Carolina.

 When I reached Camp LeJeune, I still had something to prove, so I volunteered to join a type of special forces unit called Radio Reconnaissance.
 Part of my tryout included humping an 80-pound rucksack over a distance of 10 miles.
 I completed the trial in the allotted time, and I thought my chest would burst with pride and excitement.
 Never mind that the bottoms of both my feet had blistered off in the process.

-- I had earned the lifelong title of Marine, I was serving with a great group of guys, and I was heavily armed.
+I had earned the lifelong title of Marine, I was serving with an elite team of Recon Marines, and I was heavily armed.
 Mission accomplished.

-- Later deployments included serving aboard the U.S.S.
+Later deployments included serving aboard the U.S.S.
 Trenton and the U.S.S.
-Kearsarge as a force in readiness off the coast of Haiti and the former Yugoslavia.
+Kearsarge as a force in readiness off the coast of Haiti and the former Yugoslavia, respectively.

 I loved the sense of pride and accomplishment I felt as an active duty Marine serving my country.
 As I neared the end of my enlistment, I had traveled the world, I had married the woman of my dreams (also a Marine, but the tough kind), and I knew it was time for a new chapter in my life.

 With just over a year of active duty service remaining, I realized that I needed to transition from bullets to books.
 On nights and weekends, when my mates would head out for drinks, I headed to the library.
 As compared to my civilian counterparts, I needed to play catch-up by completing my undergraduate degree as quickly as possible.